- Our Organisation

 - A material increase in population growth or employment in a region in northern Australia;

 - Creation or significant development of a new industry in northern Australia;

-- A material improvement in living standard for northern Australia (or a region);
+- A material improvement in living standards for northern Australia (or a region);

-- A project which brings significant improvement to the lives of the Indigenous population; and/or
+- A project that brings significant improvement to the lives of the Indigenous population; and/or

 These projects must be able to demonstrate significant Public Benefit relative to NAIF’s financing amount and concessions provided.

-Transformational projects generally take a number of years to reach completion and require funding from a number of sources, in addition to NAIF, such as additional funding from a combination of State and Territory and Federal Governments.
+Transformational projects generally take a number of years to reach completion and require funding from several sources, in addition to NAIF, such as additional funding from a combination of State and Territory and Federal Governments.